Rated 'Excellent' on Trustpilot

 What is the menopause?

 The menopause is when a woman ceases to have periods and can no longer get pregnant.
 The menopause is triggered by a decline in sex hormones which occurs naturally as women age, or as the result of having the ovaries removed, or other factors such as breast cancer treatment, chemotherapy and radiotherapy.
 When the menopause happens, the ovaries stop releasing eggs and the drop in sex hormones can trigger a variety of symptoms, and for some these can be debilitating and affect quality of life.
+You may be interested in learning about surgically induced menopause.

 What's your diet missing?
 Create your free Diet Profile